View the program breakdown of both full-time and part-time Digital Film Certificates below.

-Students should allow one and a half to two years to complete this program.
-Students will complete a number of assignments and a graduation project that includes producing a production package and film, and taking into account a small budget for their production.
+Students should allow one and a half to two years to complete this program which includes a number of assignments and a graduation Film project film, and they should allow a small budget for their production.

 Required Courses (26.7 CEUs, 267 hours):

 - Art of Camera Lighting Level 1(24 hours, 2.4CEUs)

 - Dramatic Film Production (18 hours, 1.8 CEUs)

 - Introduction to Documentary Filmmaking (18 hours, 1.8 CEUs)

 - Independent Film Production (18 hours, 1.8 CEUs)

 - Introduction to Digital Video Making (30 hours, 3.0 CEUs)